MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

     > [!IMPORTANT]
     >  The common name in the certificate subject box of the service certificate must be unique in your domain and not match any domain-joined device.

-   For an example deployment of this certificate, see the *Deploying the service certificate for cloud-based distribution points* section in the topic [Step-by-step example deployment of the PKI certificates for System Center Configuration Manager: Windows Server 2008 Certification Authority](/sccm/core/plan-design/network/example-deployment-of-pki-certificates).
+   For an example deployment of this certificate, see the section **Deploying the service certificate for cloud-based distribution points** in the topic [Step-by-step example deployment of the PKI certificates for System Center Configuration Manager: Windows Server 2008 Certification Authority](/sccm/core/plan-design/network/example-deployment-of-pki-certificates).

 ##  <a name="bkmk_Tasks"></a> Common management tasks for cloud-based distribution points